Rolls-Royce Trent: UltraFan

 By May 2023, the first run was made with an 80,000 lbf demonstrator having a 14:1 bypass ratio, carbon-titanium fan blades, an Advance3 core and a new combustor.
 With 10% better fuel efficiency than the Trent XWB, the architecture could cover a 111–444 kN thrust range for single- or twin-aisles in the 2030s.

 In November 2023, it was announced that the demonstrator had achieved at least 85,000 lbf in maximum power tests, exceeding the design brief of 80,000lbf and had accumulated over 70 hours of run-time.

 At the 2024 Farnborough Air Show, Rolls-Royce announced upgrades to its Trent engines, with some enhancements drawing on the UltraFan technology demonstrator project.

 By 2025, Rolls-Royce planned to run two versions by 2028, the scaled-down UltraFan 30 for single-aisles and the UltraFan 80 for widebodies, with two engines for each and flight tests to follow before 2030.

 The UltraFan 30 would have a thrust above 30,000 lbf, a fan diameter towards 90 in compared to the current 81 in (206 cm) PW1100G and a bypass ratio towards 15:1, up from 10-12:1 on current geared engines.

 Rolls-Royce launched its HEAVEN R&D programme in January 2023, partly funded by the EU’s Clean Aviation scheme which will allocate up to €70 million by 2029.

 For Rolls-Royce, efficiency benefits from an open rotor like the CFM RISE are eroded by installation requirements like noise and blade-out protections.

+Rolls-Royce is seeking UK government financial support toward UltraFan 30 development, while exploring funding agreements with other governments that could see engines manufactured overseas.